hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ### Nested Namespaces

-A more complex example of nested namespaces is possible using provider aliases and the `depends_on` configuration option.
-At time of writing Terraform (v0.13) does not support using the `depends_on` attribute in the `provider` block, which prevents the normal
+A more complex example of nested namespaces is show below.
+Each provider blocks uses interpolation of the `ID` of namespace it belongs in to ensure the namespace exists before that provider gets configured:

 ```hcl
 # main provider block with no namespace